dhis2-chap/Madagascar_ARIMA/README.md

 ```
 We then rowbind all the predictions for the different locations and write the final dataframe to a csv file.
 ## Packages
 All packages used in the code must be written in the file requirements.txt, with a package-name at each line.
 MLproject then creates a docker enviroment with the mentioned packages installed.
-For testing locally call all the packages from isolated_run.R, or just in train.R and predict.R when coding and testing.
+This ensures that all the packages are installed and they can be called in the necessary files.

 ## Transform to log-scale?
 I know this is the old ARIMA model, but sampling without log-transforming makes it possible to get negative values.
 Log-transforming removes this issue.